qawolf/qawolf/docs/docs/use_custom_selectors.md

 When you run your test, [Playwright](https://github.com/microsoft/playwright) will look for an element where the `data-qa` attribute is set to `"submit"`.
 If it cannot find an element where `data-qa` equals `"submit"` before timing out, the test fails.

-You can [set the `attribute` key in `qawolf.config.js`](configure_qa_wolf#attribute) to choose what attributes QA Wolf uses when generating test code.
+You can [set the `attribute` key in `qawolf.config.js`](configure_qa_wolf#attribute) to choose what attributes QA Wolf prefers when generating test code.
 You can specify any number of test attributes like `data-qa`, [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) like `/^qa-.*/`, and other attributes like `id` and `aria-label`.

-QA Wolf does its best to generate the correct CSS selector, even if the specified attribute is on an ancestor of the target element.
+QA Wolf does its best to use a specified attribute, even if the attribute is on an ancestor of the target element.
 For example, some component libraries like [Material UI](https://material-ui.com) place data attributes on a wrapper `div` around inputs.
 Your front end code might look like this:

 ```js
 import React from 'react';